-Dr. Jordan is a Professor of Political Science with the KSU School of Government and International affairs.
+Dr. Jordan is also a Professor of Political Science with the KSU School of Government and International affairs.
 Her research and writing focus on social capital, civil society, informal networks, educational development, and coaching.

-She has served in many leadership roles in related professional associations, most recently as a keynote speaker at the 2020 POD Network for educational developerâs Annual Conference, chair of the Active Learning Section of the International Studies Association (2019-2020), chair of the POD Network's subcommittee for the Robert J. Menges Award for Outstanding Research (2019, 2020, and 2021), Chair of the USG Professional and Institutional Developers Consortium (2020-2021), Co-Director of the USG Leadership Developersâ Institute (2020 and 2021), and a USG Leadership Development Fellow (2020-2022).
-She is a regularly featured speaker for the USGâs office of Leadership and Institutional development programs on topics such as conflict resolution and coaching skills for leaders.
+She has served in many leadership roles in related professional associations, most recently as an invited speaker at the International Studies Associationâs 2022 two Innovative Pedagogy Conferences, a keynote speaker at the 2020 POD Network for educational developers' annual conference, chair of the Active Learning Section of the International Studies Association (2019-2020), chair of the POD Network's subcommittee for the Robert J. Menges Award for Outstanding Research (2019, 2020, and 2021), Chair of the USG Professional and Institutional Developers Consortium (2020-2021), Co-Director of the USG Leadership Developers' Institute (2020-2022), and a USG Leadership Development Fellow (2020-2022).
+She is a regularly featured speaker for the USG's office of Leadership and Institutional development programs on topics such as conflict resolution and coaching skills for leaders.

 Phone: (470) 578-6764

 As the CETL Faculty Success Fellow for Scholarship Productivity, Dr. Guglielmo is on a 50% teaching workload reassignment to CETL.
 She directs the Scholarship Productivity workshop series, is the Lead Coach for faculty success, and facilitates the Writing Your Journal Article in 12 Weeks and Write Here Write Now writing accountability groups.